Hereford F.C.

 Hereford Football Club is an English association football club from the city of Hereford.
 They were founded in 2014 as a phoenix club for Hereford United, and inherited their Edgar Street stadium.
 They are nicknamed 'The Whites' after their predominantly white kit, or 'The Bulls' after the Hereford cattle breed, and their motto is 'Our greatest glory lies not in never having fallen, but in rising when we fall'.
 The club is affiliated to the Herefordshire County Football Association.

-As of the 2022–23 season, the club plays in the National League North, at the sixth tier of the English football league system.
-They entered the football pyramid before the 2015–16 season and won three league titles in their first three campaigns - the Midland Football League Premier Division followed by the Southern League South & West and the Southern League Premier.
+As of the 2024–25 season, the club plays in the National League North, at the sixth tier of the English football league system.
+They entered the football pyramid before the 2015–16 season and won three league titles in their first three campaigns—the Midland League Premier Division followed by the Southern League Division One South & West and the Southern League Premier Division.